 Let us understand what the code is achieving here:

-code extracts the converted values for each group (A and B), which represent whether a user has converted (e.g., made a purchase or clicked a link).
-This is the binary outcome used to measure the success of each group in the A/B test.
+values for each group (A and B), which represent whether a user has converted (e.g., made a purchase or clicked a link).
+This is the binary outcome used to measure the success of each group in the A/B test.- The function

-• plot_posterior_distributions(data_a, data_b)function plots the posterior distributions of the conversion rates for groups A and B. Posterior distributions in Bayesian analysis represent the probability of various possible values of a parameter (e.g., conversion rate) after considering the observed data.
+function plots the posterior distributions of the conversion rates for groups A and B. Posterior distributions in Bayesian analysis represent the probability of various possible values of a parameter (e.g., conversion rate) after considering the observed data.- The

 The Output (Bayesian and Multi-Armed Bandit)